Health Information and Tools > Patient Care Handouts > Learning About Histoplasmosis

 What is histoplasmosis?

 Histoplasmosis is an infection caused by a type of fungus (or mould).
 It most often affects the lungs.
-In Canada, the fungus appears to be most common in areas along the St. Lawrence River and in Alberta.
+In Canada, the fungus is most common in central and eastern provinces and along the St. Lawrence River valley, but it can be found in other places.

 What causes it?